DenisKai/magb_opengl/README.md

 - Spacebar: Stop rotation
 - U: Scale UP
 - J: Scale DOWN
-- A: Standard mode
+- A: activate Standard mode
-- B: 'Build'-Mode
+- B: activate 'Build'-Mode
+- When build-mode active:
     - PAGE-UP: Add one side of the inscribed structures
     - PAGE-DOWN: Remove one side of the inscribed structures